fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 ## Maybe some tests will start to fail

-* Check if they were passing in master branch (with the same seed)
+* Check if they were ok in master branch (with the same seed)

+* Debug

 !SLIDE